 Strict laws and regulations governing these two types of diets outline what foods a person can and cannot eat and how to prepare them.
 To help understand these religious practices, each diet will be examined in greater depth.

 The Kosher Diet

 Food is kosher when it meets dietary requirements outlined by Jewish law or kashrut, making it acceptable for people observing those laws to eat.
+A more rigorous level of kashrut would mean that the meals need to be prepared in a kosher kitchen where all cooking and eating utensils as well as equipment need to be dedicated to either a dairy or meat group.
+For facilities that cannot accommodate this, there are prepared meals that can be served for those residents and don’t require any cooking equipment at all.
+Just heat and serve with disposable cutlery.
 The role of a kosher supervisor is to ensure the food is kosher and remains kosher after preparation or processing.
 A kosher symbol on a food product means that the product has been certified kosher from an agency.
 Kosher food is divided in 3 groups: meat, dairy and pareve (neither meat nor dairy).
 Only animals that chew their cud, have cloven hooves and are free from disease are considered kosher.
 These restrictions also apply to animal flesh, organs, milk and any by-products.
 Domesticated fowl are considered kosher.
 Seafood with fins and scales are also allowed.
 According to Jewish law, meat and dairy products cannot be combined or eaten at the same meal.
 Many people wait between three to six hours after eating a meal containing meat to have dairy products.
 Pareve foods do not contain any meat or dairy, therefore can be eaten with either one.

 Examples of foods allowed:

 - Meat: Kosher beef, game, lamb, chicken, turkey, duck, goose and fish

 - Dairy: Products Milk, cheese, yogurt (from a kosher certified animal)